ianstormtaylor/slate/docs/walkthroughs/adding-event-handlers.md

 }
 ```

-Okay cool, so now when you press a key in the editor, you'll see the key's code printed to the console.
-Not very useful, but at least we know it's working.
+Cool, now when a key is pressed in the editor, its corresponding keycode is logged in the console.

 Now we want to make it actually change the content.
-For the purposes of our example, let's say we want to make it so that whenever a user types `&` we actually add `and` to the content.
+For the purposes of our example, let's implement turning all ampersand, `&`, keystrokes into the word `and` upon being typed.

 Our `onKeyDown` handler might look like this: